 In this post, I discuss CP Split "Content Configurations," which are elements of data and information (content elements) that have been structured in configurations by the Content File Production (CFP) Grid of a node's Publisher Template.
-One or more of these configurations are transported in a Content File (by e-mail, FTP, streaming, etc.) and rendered into reports through the Content File Consumption (CFC) Grid of a node's Subscriber/Presenter Template.
+One or more of these configurations are transported in a Content File and rendered through the Content File Consumption (CFC) Grid of a node's Subscriber/Presenter Template.
 Content Configurations are unique to the CP Split technology and are fundamental to its operation.

 Creating Content Configurations via the CFP Grid